 There are a few key areas you should evaluate your content by:

 First, take a look at your presentation.
 On a surface level, this is very much the visual appeal of your presentation.
 Take a look at yourself in your webcam; is there anything in your background that could distract or detract from your delivery?
 How is your internet connection?
 Do you feel practiced enough with your presentation ahead of time?
 How is the audio on your webinar?
-All of these are crucial components that your audience will be judging you on.
+All of these are crucial components your audience will judge you on.

 Second, one of the most effective ways to connect with your audience, hold their attention, and make sure they actually take away something memorable from your webinar is storytelling.
 Storytelling is an art.
 And when done well, your potential leads will have an easier time remembering your presentation’s critical parts when intertwined with a memorable story.

 Lastly, the most critical part of your content is interaction.
-If you don’t interact with your audience, they may as well catch a replay of your webinar online later.
-Your audience is live, and they should get more out of your webinar by watching live.
+If you don’t interact with your audience, they may as well catch a replay of your webinar recording later.
+Your audience is live and should get more out of your webinar by watching live.
 Additionally, interacting with your audience is a great way to build rapport and genuinely engage with them.

 2. Set Up Your Sound Correctly

 Lastly, you may want to consider using an external microphone for your webinar.
-Typically, these microphones provide much higher quality sound for your audience rather than the built-in microphone on your desktop or laptop.
+Typically, these microphones provide much higher quality sound for your audience than the built-in microphone on your desktop or laptop.